Enterprise Environmental Factors vs Organizational Process Assets

 What are the Organizational Process Assets?

+Up to this section, we discussed the Enterprise Environmental Factors.
+Now we will talk about the Organizational Process Assets.
 Assets are useful or valuable things, inventories that an organization or an individual owns.
 For instance, manufacturing machines are the assets of a pharmaceutical plant.
 Or your computer that helps you to connect internet is your asset.
 Assets may also be templates, procedures, documents as well as manufacturing machines or computers.

 Organizations use assets while performing their businesses.
 So they are called the Organizational Process Assets.

 According to the PMBOK Guide, the Organizational Process Assets are the plans, processes, policies, procedures, and knowledge bases that are specific to and used by the performing organization.

 In other words, The Organizational Process Assets are the properties of an organization which helps the organization to achieve its goals.

 Organizations create templates, contracts, registers, forms, plans in order to conduct project management activities.
 The Organizational Process Assets represent the company’ s know-how.

 Here is a list of Organizational Process Assets

 As you see that Enterprise Environmental Factors and OPA are two different concepts.
 Organizational Process Assets can be classified into two categories.
 The first category includes policies, procedures, and templates that help an organization to conduct works.
 The second category includes records and archives related to past projects.
 Risk register, stakeholder register, methods, historical records, etc.

 The Organizational Process Assets involve very important project documentation that helps an organization to become more efficient.
 For instance, let’s assume that you will create a stakeholder register for a new project.
 The first thing to do is to check the previous project’s records related to the stakeholders.
 You will customize the stakeholder register template for the new project and obtain the list of stakeholders on the same location.
 This will save your time and prevent you to miss the important stakeholders.